 DPS Wailer 112 Tour 1 Review

 The DPS Wailer 112 has been a consistent crowd pleaser since its introduction.
-The 112mm waist hits a sweet spot for touring width and DPS has fine-tuned the profile over the years to create a refined but always energetic ski.
-This season they added a new edition – the Wailer 112RP2 Tour1.
-The Tour1 edition represents a lightweight backcountry construction that takes the ski’s proven design to a new level of lightness by using Balsa wood and prepreg carbon/glass laminates in the core as well as cap construction.
+The 112mm wide waist hits a sweet spot for powder touring, and DPS has fine-tuned the profile over the years to create a refined but always energetic ski.
+This season they added a new edition – the Wailer 112 Tour 1.
+The Tour 1 edition represents a lightweight backcountry construction that takes the ski’s proven design to a new level of lightness by using balsa wood and prepreg carbon/glass laminates in the core as well as cap construction.

-After a couple weeks of hut-based touring on the DPS Wailer 112RP2 Tour1, I’m hard pressed to find fault in the ski.
+After a couple weeks of hut-based touring on the DPS Wailer 112 Tour 1, I’m hard pressed to find fault in the ski.
 The tip responds to input with predictable grace in a wide range of soft snow conditions.
 The ski bounds through steep trees with finesse equal to how it handles wide-open terrain.
-Throw on the brakes and slarve or let it run and enjoy the ride; the Tour1 edition of the Wailer 112RP2 is an ideal ski touring board for varied styles.
+Throw on the brakes and slarve or let it run and enjoy the ride; the Tour 1 edition of the Wailer 112 is an ideal ski touring board for varied styles.
 It rises to the occasion with the same energy that has made the Wailer 112 so popular.
-The Tour1 edition does not show its limitations until the snow conditions get funky enough to test your turning skills.
-The Tour1 construction is understandably not as forgiving as the Pure3 model in mixed conditions.
-The added dampness and mass of the Pure3 helps the 112 take on firm and funky snow with more confidence, but the trade-off is obvious on the skin track, where the Tour1 walks uphill with noticeable ease.
-And, really, the Tour1 handles funky snow pretty well, just not as smoothly as the other constructions.
+The Tour 1 edition does not show its limitations until the snow conditions get funky enough to test your turning skills.
+The Tour 1 construction is understandably not as forgiving as the Pure3 model in mixed conditions.
+The added dampness and mass of the Alchemist helps the 112 take on firm and funky snow with more confidence, but the trade-off is obvious on the skin track, where the Tour1 walks uphill with noticeable ease.
+And, really, the Tour 1 handles funky snow pretty well, just not as smoothly as the other constructions.